 Often it is assumed that once you have been together for a period, that the fun and quality of your sex life naturally diminishes, but research has shown that this is not the case, and that the best sex can actually happen in couples who have been in a committed relationship for 15 years or longer.

-At the Hart Centre Central Coast, our Psychologist Christina specialises in Sex Therapy in addition to relationship and marriage counselling.
+At the Hart Centre Central Coast, our therapist Christina offers Sex Therapy, Desire & Intimacy, Sexual Trauma and Sexual Addiction Counselling in addition to Relationship and Marriage Counselling.

 We have found that on most occasions our sex life and our relationships are intricately linked so having joint skills and knowledge in both fields as therapists allows us to get the the heart of any combined problem and help you create both a better sex life and better relationship.

 We have written many articles on common sexual problems like low libido, differing libidos, difficulty orgasming, premature ejaculation, erectile dysfunction, porn addiction, the truth abut viagra, maintaining desire.